xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I10.png" width=600>

 4. The next thing that is done, is to modify the exploit program to reflect the script [exploit2.py](./SourceCode/exploit2.py).
+We chose to overflow the return address with the a series of `B`s since this will be recognizable in the register, and lead to a crashed program state allowing us to view the `EIP` register after the overflow occurred to verify this.
    * We do this to validate that we have the correct offset for the return address!

 		<img src="Images/I11.png" width=600>

 		* See that the EIP is a series of the value `42` that is a series of Bs.
 This tells us that we can write an address to that location in order to change the control flow of the program.
-		* Note: It took a few runs for this to work and update on the Immunity debugger.
+		* Note: It took a few runs for this to work and update in Immunity debugger.
-5. Use the [mona.py](https://github.com/corelan/mona) python program within the Immunity Debugger to determine some useful information about our target process.
-We run the command ```!mona findmsp``` in the command line at the bottom of Immunity Debugger. **Note:** We must have sent the cyclic pattern and it must be present in the stack frame at the time we run this command!
+5. (Optional) Use the [mona.py](https://github.com/corelan/mona) python program within Immunity Debugger to determine useful information about our target process.
+While the *cyclic pattern* from [exploit1.py](./SourceCode/exploit1.py) is in memory we can run the command ```!mona findmsp``` in the command line at the bottom of the Immunity Debugger GUI. **Note:** We must have sent the cyclic pattern and it must be present in the stack frame at the time we run this command!

 	<img src="Images/I12.png" width=600>